lirios/shell/README.md

 * alsa and/or libpulse for volume control

-## Notes for packagers
+## Dependency on KDE Frameworks

-We use modules from KDE to decrease technology debt.
+We use a few modules from KDE to decrease technology debt.

-However some of those modules pull in too many dependencies or their performance are not acceptable.
+We used more in the past but they were dropped because they either pull in too many dependencies or their performance are not acceptable.

-Tier 1 frameworks are usually safe, going beyond that is often too much.

 A lot has been done to reduce dependencies from KDE, one notable example is KService which is really slow and I/O intensive.
-It was replaced by libqtxdg for the applications menu.
+It was replaced by libqtxdg for the applications menu with good results.

-Unfortunately we still need the following:

-* Networking (plasma-nm, QML plugin only not plasmoid)
+Chances are that the dependency on kcoreaddons will go away as well.

 ## Build